 Our Board of Directors has adopted a written policy for the review and approval of transactions involving EchoStar or our subsidiaries, on the one hand, and certain related parties, such as directors or executive officers and their immediate family members, and DISH and its subsidiaries (collectively, "DISH Network"), on the other hand.
 We distribute questionnaires to our officers and directors on a quarterly basis.
-Our General Counsel directs the appropriate review of potential related-party transactions and schedules their presentation at meetings of the Audit Committee and/or the Board of Directors, as applicable.
-Generally, our Audit Committee and/or the Board of Directors, as applicable.
-Generally, our Audit Committee and/or the Board of Directors, as applicable, must approve these transactions, with all interested parties abstaining from the vote.
+Our Chief Legal Officer directs the appropriate review of potential related-party transactions and schedules their presentation at meetings of the Audit Committee and/or the Board of Directors, as applicable, must approve these transactions, with all interested parties abstaining from the vote.
 Once each calendar year, the Audit Committee and/or the Board of Directors, as applicable, undertake a review of certain recurring potential related-party transactions to determine whether to approve the continuation of such transactions, with all interested parties abstaining.
-Transactions involving DISH Network generally are also subject to the approval of (i) management, (ii) the Non-Interlocking Committee, (iii) the Audit Committee and (iv) the Board of Directors.
+Transactions involving DISH Network generally are also subject to the approval of (i) management, (ii) the Audit Committee and (iii) the Board of Directors.
 Our Board of Directors, however, has delegated authority to approve certain transactions with DISH Network to non-interlocking management which reports such approvals to the Board of Directors.
-For purposes of this section entitled "Certain Relationships and Related Party Transactions," the terms "we," "us," "EchoStar," the "Corporation" and "our" refer to EchoStar Corporation and its subsidiaries.
+For purposes of this section entitled "Certain Relationships and Related Party Transactions," the terms "we," "us," "EchoStar," the "Corporation," the "Company" and "our" refer to EchoStar Corporation and its subsidiaries.